CCEMGroupTCD/DARTassembler/docs/index.rst

 Why?
 =============

-- **Advanced Complex Control**: DART supports the assembly of a wide range of octahedral and square-planar geometries.
-Want more?
-Leave us a `feature request! <https://github.com/CCEMGroupTCD/DART/issues>`_
+- **Advanced Complex Control**: DART supports a near-infinite variety of transition metal complexes, including geometrical isomers, haptic ligands, and multi-metallic systems.

-- **Intuitive Interface**: Users interact with DART via simple configuration files, no Python required.
+- **Intuitive Interface**: Users can interact with DART on the terminal via simple configuration files, no Python required.

 - **Open-Source**: DART is an open-source tool developed in Python, making it entirely free to use.